|

 CBS, ABC, and International television.
 She got some Emmy

-good fortune to serve as editor and design consultant
+Patricia served as editor and design consultant

 for the 2002-2003 Provincetown Pocket Book (which featured

-a unique 60-page literary supplement dubiously-titled
+a unique 60-page literary supplement entitled

 Is Paradise Lost?), and created and designed (with her